haligonda/haligonda.github.io/_posts/2021-11-26-Lessons-From-Undergrad.md

   A number of the neuroscience students I met were smart and hard working but seemed to graduate having spent a lot of time being taught the name of every brain region.

   Along the recurring theme of there being finite time to learn, I wish I had better prioritized classes to teach me completely different mental models.
-Learning more about human rationality and cognitive biases.
-How to think probabilistically and in high dimensional spaces.
-Seeing the world through information theory and statistical mechanics.
-Learning about historical trends that have shaped societies and may do so again.
-Physics, biology and chemistry for the fundamental levers and constraints of our reality.
+Learning more about human rationality and cognitive biases; How to think probabilistically and in high dimensional spaces; Seeing the world through information theory and statistical mechanics; Learning about historical trends that have shaped societies and may do so again; Physics, biology and chemistry for the fundamental levers and constraints of our reality.
 I feel like all of these skills have outsized returns no matter the specific problem or textbook facts of the day.
 [Feynman](https://smile.amazon.com/Surely-Feynman-Adventures-Curious-Character/dp/0393316041?sa-no-redirect=1) has made very similar arguments and [this post](https://www.lesswrong.com/posts/bjjbp5i5G8bekJuxv/study-guide) is a great example of this sort of framework based learning centered around being able to understand any system.

 ---